MichelML/michelml/README.md

 - optimize pwa experience
 - make the no results from search better looking
 - send google analytics events on relevant actions
+- make header responsive
+- build lambda to generate automated content on instagram and blog posts
+- put blog posts in firebase db
+- put books in firebase db
+- put instagram images on firebase db (or use instagram api)

 ### done
 - add sitemap